owns/pymybase/README.md

 # pymybase #

 This is more an set of base classes helpful for doing things.
-These classes are used through several of my projects to simplify things.
+These classes are used through several projects to simplify things.
+Enjoy.

 ### What is this repository for? ###